Health Economics & Outcomes Research Fellowships

 Thomas Jefferson University has offered industry-sponsored fellowships in health economics and outcomes research (HEOR) since 1994.
 The Fellowships are administered through the Jefferson College of Population Health (JCPH), which is the nation's first college of population health in the country.

-The goal of the Fellowship program is to train pharmacists and other health professionals for careers in outcomes research that examine the quality, cost, and policies of the healthcare industry.
-One of the oldest and most established programs of its kind in the country, the JCPH fellowship program has more than 50 alumni to date.
+The goal of the Fellowship program is to prepare pharmacists and other health professionals for careers in health economics and outcomes research.
+One of the oldest and most established programs of its kind in the country, the JCPH Fellowship program has more than 50 alumni to date.
 Current industry sponsors include Celgene, Ethicon, Janssen, Novartis Pharmaceuticals, Inc., and Teva Pharmaceuticals.

 - Fellows are assigned a JCPH faculty mentor who advises them and supervises their progress throughout the course of the fellowship.

 - Fellows usually spend the first year on the Jefferson campus in downtown Philadelphia, PA.
-Fellows combine formal coursework with actual research or project experiences tailored to their specific interests and goals.
+Fellows apply the skills and knowledge gained from formal coursework to their research projects.

-- Financial support from the industry sponsor allows Fellows to complete a JCPH graduate certificate or master’s degree in Applied Health Economics & Outcomes Research, Health Policy, Population Health, Population Health Intelligence or Healthcare Quality & Safety during the duration of the fellowship.
+- Financial support from the industry sponsor allows Fellows to complete a JCPH graduate certificate or master’s degree in Applied Health Economics & Outcomes Research, Health Policy, Population Health, Population Health Intelligence, Operational Excellence or Healthcare Quality & Safety during the duration of the fellowship.

 - Fellows work on JCPH outcomes research projects and acquire management experience.
 Fellows are encouraged to produce publications and make presentations based on these projects at professional meetings.